-SMC operations were briefly audible during the day and audible during the evening and night-time operator attended noise surveys at this location.
-SMC operations generated an LAeq(15minute) noise contribution of <30 dBA during the day, 32 dBA during the evening and 34 dBA during the night-time.
-During the night-time, SMC operations generated an LAmax noise level of up to 45 dBA.
+SMC operations were inaudible during the day and inaudible during the evening and night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of 30 dBA during the evening and 32 dBA during the night-time.
+During the night-time, SMC operations generated an LAmax noise level of up to 42 dBA.